Operation Cocoon: Controversies

 The operation that killed Veerappan raised various controversies.
-It was alleged that the person who was killed in the encounter was not Veerappan, because as he used to have a bigger mustache.
+It was alleged that the person who was killed in the encounter was not Veerappan, as he used to have a bigger mustache.
 Police established his identity with fingerprints and also with confirmation with his relatives.

 The gunshots were alleged to mismatch the version reported by the police involved in the encounter.
 However, the post mortem and ballistic expert's reports confirmed the police reports.
 Some media outlets claimed that Veerappan could have been captured alive and that he was killed for political reasons.
 They claimed that capturing him alive and subjecting him to trial might have revealed unpleasant truths.
-But it was clarified by the police that they were fired upon, and had to protect themselves.
+However, the police stated that they were fired upon, and had to protect themselves.
 Four officers were wounded in the exchange of gunfire.
 Some protests were made by human rights activists, who felt that Veerappan was not given a fair chance to justify himself.